This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 Cellular broadband internet service

 Getting online with your phone or hotspot device is popular.
-It’s easy to get, easy to use, and is something most people have some experience using already.
-That said, you can’t get cell reception everywhere, and getting enough data can be costly.
+Cellular data from providers like Verizon, AT&T, and T-Mobile is easy to get, easy to use, and is something most people have some experience using already.
+That said, you can’t get cell reception everywhere, and getting an unlimited data plan can be costly.
 There are also a number of different cell carriers to choose from, so you will need to do some research to decide which is best for you.

 • You won’t get connected while parked under trees